ielab/sysrev-seed-collection/experiments/sdr_document_ranking/README.md

 > `python3 search_multiple.py --METHOD RANKING_METHOD`<br>

-ou will need to downalod word2vec embeedings in order to run AES method
+ou will need to download word2vec embeddings in order to run the AES methods

 Then to generate fused method: SDR_BOW_AES_P, and SDR_BOW_AES, please run: